Teal independents: Colour

 At the 2019 election and subsequently at the 2022 election, a number of the high-profile candidates in Melbourne, Sydney and Perth used teal colours in their campaign, including Zali Steggall, Allegra Spender, Monique Ryan, Kate Chaney, Zoe Daniel and Sophie Scamps.
 This led to many using this colour to describe the whole movement by calling them the "teal independents" and calling the independent victories on election night a "teal wave" and "teal bath".

+Fiona Patten, a crossbencher in the Victorian Legislative Council representing the Reason Party, used the colour teal in her campaign materials in 2018.

 Cathy McGowan's Voices for Indi adopted the colour orange, while her successor Helen Haines continued to use it.
 Likewise, Rebekha Sharkie has used orange since 2016, in line with her Centre Alliance party, previously known as Nick Xenophon Team.

 Other candidates associated with teal independents did not use teal, such as successful candidate Kylea Tink (pink).

 The selection of the colour teal, a mix of blue and green, alludes to both the Liberal (blue) electorates they run in, and "green" policies.